DataBase137/chatty/README.md

 - send and recieve friend requests
 - create new chats with users
 - send and recieve realtime messages
-- edit, unsend, and react to messages
+- edit, unsend, and react, and reply to messages

 ## roadmap